Young woman makes notes in a notebook from her computer while at a desk.

 Running a business could be a great path for an entrepreneurial spirit.
 If you start a business with an idea you’re passionate about, it can sustain you through challenging times. — Getty Images/ Brothers91

-[Read: How to Research Your Business Idea]
+[Read more: How to Research Your Business Idea]

-Consider the amount of time and resources you will need to get your business idea off the ground.
+You may feel strongly that you have a winning idea — but even the best business plans take time to execute.
 Studies show it takes two to three years on average for a business to become profitable, and during that time you’ll be expending a lot of effort as you launch and maintain your business.

+Consider the time and resources needed to get your business idea off the ground.
 Take inventory of the resources you have available to you, including online assistance from websites such as the Small Business Association and the U.S. Chamber of Commerce.
 Additionally, contemplate the pros and cons of acquiring a business partner to assist with the resources and share the workload.

 • Does your business idea meet ongoing customer demand?